Pay during the notice period

 For any remaining weeks they’re off work, they're only entitled to the type of pay for the reason they're off.
 For example, if they're off on maternity leave they would only be entitled to any maternity pay due to them.

-If the dismissal notice period is more than a week longer than the statutory notice period
+If the dismissal notice period is at least 1 week longer than the statutory notice period

-They're only entitled to be paid for the reason they're off during their notice period, for example Statutory Sick Pay (SSP) if they're off sick.
+They're only entitled to be paid for the reason they're off during their notice period, for example statutory sick pay if they're off sick.

-If you need help working out notice pay, you can call the Acas helpline.
+If you have any questions about notice pay, you can contact the Acas helpline.